nandorojo/dripsy/README.md

 </Text>
 ```

+**Dripsy v3 is now available!
+Zero breaking changes, tons of new features.
+Check out the [upgrade guide](./docs/v3).**

 # Features

 - [(New in 1.4.x!)](#using-custom-fonts-new-%EF%B8%8F) Custom fonts, edited globally
+- TypeScript support (New!
+TypeScript support is better than ever 🥳)
 - Responsive styles
 - Universal (Android, iOS, Web, & more)
 - Works with Expo